 Governance requirements for all defined contribution (DC) schemes have ratchetted up, making the job of trustees more complicated, increasing the time they need to devote to their DC scheme and the cost of advice they require.

-The Pensions Regulator’s (TPR) guide to the Chair’s Statement made it clear that they expect high standards of governance, and trustee workloads are continuing to increase.
-New reporting on data quality and online disclosure of all charges are the focus for 2018.
-Environmental, social and governance (ESG) considerations are to be incorporated into reporting from 2019.
+The Pensions Regulator’s (TPR) guide to the Chair’s Statement makes it clear that they expect high standards of governance and trustee workloads are continuing to increase.

 The increased cost of OPS

 The pressure isn’t only on governance.
-The abolition of short service refunds in October 2015, has led to an explosion of small pots in schemes with high turnover, increasing third-party administration costs.
+The abolition of short service refunds in October 2015 led to an explosion of small pots in schemes with high turnover, increasing third-party administration costs.

 Economies of scale

-Economies of scale mean that a master trust may be more capable of delivering what regulation demands around governance.
+Economies of scale mean that a master trust may be more capable of delivering the level of governance demanded by regulation.
 They may also be able to absorb the cost of future change.

 Employer and trustee reassurance